Updated on August 12th, 2021 at 08:44 pm

 With the new change in the VA code § 18.2-270.1, eligible drivers can now request the court to broaden the scope of a restricted license, and allow them to drive for “any purpose”.
 If your request is granted, the ignition interlock device requirement is extended from 6 months to 12 months.

-From July 1, 2020, drivers convicted of a DUI who are eligible for a restricted driver’s license will have two options:
+Starting July 1, 2020, drivers convicted of a DUI who are eligible for a restricted driver’s license have two options:

 - Drivers may have a limited, restricted license for one year with 6 months of ignition interlock.